Want To Look Like An Athlete? It's Simple, Train Like One!

 She then lets it all go.

 "I have been working out with my personal trainer for 15 months.
-When I hired her I told her I wanted to look fit & muscular, like an athlete.
+When I hired her, I told her I wanted to look fit and muscular, like an athlete.
 It has been over a year and I look no different.
-She says it's my diet, but my diet is probably better than hers.
+She says it's my diet, but my diet is probably better than hers."

 "What is your opinion?"
 She asked.